Dannymane/azure_obsidian/My notes/Azure App Service (AAS).md

 Slots allow firstly to deploy a new production build to a staging environment, warm up the necessary worker instance to match production scale and then swap staging and production slot.

-Sidecar container – separate container related to main app container.
-Available up to nine sidecar containers for each sidecar-enabled custom container app.
+**Sidecar container** – separate container related to main app container.
+Available up to nine sidecar containers for each sidecar-enabled **custom container** app.
 Add in **Deployment Center** in the app's management page.

-**AAP Authentication and Authorization**
+**AAS Authentication and Authorization**

-AAP provides own solution for authentication and authorization.
+AAS provides own solution for authentication and authorization.
 User accounts managed through **Microsoft Entra ID**.
-It easily works with third party authorization (through MS/Google/Meta/X accounts etc.).
-ASP roles (attributes) can be connected to AAP authorization – the APP can send configurated roles in token.
+It easily works with third party authentication (through MS/Google/Meta/X accounts etc.).
+ASP roles (attributes) can be connected to AAS authorization – the AAS can send configurated roles in token.
 But the passwords or passwords hashes are hidden and there is no access to them.
 Access another user account can be through code changes (turn off authorization etc.).

-Two ways of authorization:
+Authentication flows:
 -       **Server-directed flow** – without provider SDK, typically for web projects.
-The authorization takes place on provider’s login page.
+The authentication takes place on provider’s login page.
 -       **Client-directed flow** – with provider SDK, typically for browser-less apps.
-The application signs users in to the provider manually (using SDK code) and then submits the authentication token to App Service for validation.
+The application signs users in to the provider manually: the provided credentials are sent throw SDK code to provider server and provider returns token to app and then the app submits the authentication token to App Service for validation.
 This applies to REST APIs, Azure Functions and native mobile apps.

 Authentication can be configured to allow or not allow the unauthenticated requests.
 For allowed unauthenticated requests the provider will pass all requests to application, but only authenticated requests will have authentication info in the HTTP headers.
 For disallowed unauthenticated requests – disallowed unauthenticated requests will be redirected to another chosen auth provider `/.auth/login/<provider>` or simply rejected by HTTP 401 Unauthorized response. **This restriction applies to all calls to application, to any page.**

-AAP writes all logs about authentication and authorization with details, it available to browse.
+AAS writes all logs about authentication and authorization with details, it available to browse.
+Enabling application logging will write all traces in your log files.

 **App Service networking features**

-Most plans deploy apps in shared VMs, so different apps may have same network.
+Most plans deploy apps in shared servers, so different apps may have same network.
 That is why connecting and configuring the network are available only in App Service Environment (Iso IsoV2).
 But in other plans the network can be configured through **networking features**.
 The features dedicated to configure calls TO app can’t be used to configure calls FROM app, same for opposite.

 **Worker** – a VM managed by Azure.
 **DNS** **–** domain name system.
 It converts entered e. g. in browser domain like [https://yourapp.azurewebsites.net](https://yourapp.azurewebsites.net) to real ip address.
 The requests go to real ip address.
 ![[Pasted image 20250427090628.png|400]]
 **Inbound IP** – the IP that users can use to reach the app.
-AAP by default don't have a guaranteed dedicated inbound IP — it's shared.
+AAS by default don't have a guaranteed dedicated inbound IP — it's shared.
 You get a dedicated IP with App Service Environment.
 When client enter the azure app URL, the Azure DNS resolves it to IP address.

 1. User accesses your app via a domain like:  [https://yourapp.azurewebsites.net](https://yourapp.azurewebsites.net)
 2. The DNS lookup resolves this to a shared inbound IP, like:  `20.42.72.18`